(Testing out Obsidian)

 And with a greater complexity of the world, comes the new Gods.
 When they arose is already lost, mired in too many contradictory re-tellings.
 These gods represent the ways through life; paths are taken and lives dedicated to worthy things.
 Some reflect the mysteries of the world, others the histories.
 There is a tale that says the humans ruled this world in far greater numbers than exist today.
 The story says the demi-beasts and beasts brought the Cataclysm upon them to wipe them out.
 Some human states worship the new god, Arraz Yann, who has sworn revenge on all non-human.
 Meanwhile, Driela is the goddess of all life, not just those that walk and talk on two legs.

 These gods are shaping the world, their secretive hands are everywhere.
 Whether the playful competitions of Fatum and Fortuna or skilled manipulations of great goddess Avalien, they pick and choose how they interact with the mortals of this plane.
 Kah the Immobile preserves tradition while Eldaar gifts the Stelas of Laws to society.

 The new gods of Aiune are not completely unlike the Primordials, which they see as mere superstition.
-They have their domains like most dieties.
-The greater gods are about a path to and end.
+They have their domains like most deities.
+The greater gods are about a path to an end.
 The lessers have some more mundane domains—but they all have agendas.
-Geonis doesn’t likely answers the farmer’s wish for a better crop, unless there is a thread to his goals in play there.
+Geonis doesn’t likely answers the farmer’s wish for a better crop unless there is a thread to his goals woveninto the mix.